Athletic Clearance Form

 Rules and Regulations to Participate in Sports

-Ok-to-Post Requirements for First Sport:
+OK-to-Post Requirements for First Sport:

-a.
-Current sports packet completely filled out and signed by athlete and parent.
+A. Current sports packet completely filled out and signed by athlete and parent.

-d.
-Debts cleared by librarian and bookkeeper.
+D. Debts cleared by librarian and bookkeeper.

 Try-Out Requirements: